mcfilib/filib.github.io/posts/2018-12-07-testing-distributed-process-apps-with-hspec.md

   liftIO $ putMVar mvar msg
 ```

-The first test we'll write will be one that tests whether or not our application spins up all of the relevant processes it needs to function correctly.
-It does this by starting the application, checking whether the process is registered and putting the result in our [`MVar`](http://hackage.haskell.org/package/base-4.12.0.0/docs/Control-Concurrent-MVar.html#t:MVar).
+Using these functions we'll write our first test.
+It'll be useful that we're confident that our application spins up all of the relevant processes it needs to function correctly.
+We'll do this by writing by starting our application, checking whether the process is registered and putting the result in our [`MVar`](http://hackage.haskell.org/package/base-4.12.0.0/docs/Control-Concurrent-MVar.html#t:MVar).

 ``` haskell
 -- SPECS